yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 Using a cloud-based solution is the best alternative to ensure you and your students have the exact same setup during the teaching.
 In this case also include all the software, packages and data you need also install without problems, avoiding frustration.

 When I teach R, I use RStudio Cloud the first class, and then we use the final of tha class to troubleshoot installation issues on students computers.
 I also have this RStudio Cloud project as a backup in case some students can't install everything in their computers.
-The issue here is cost.
+The cost can be an issue.

-### 3. Use your screen ...
+### 4. Use the screen(s) wisely

+We already mention you need to show you students how to accomodate their screen to best see you.
 Some people now use two devices when teaching: a laptop plugged into the projector for learners to see and a tablet so that they can view their own notes and the notes that the learners are taking

+Enlarge the panel of the screen you need to show (script, console, environments, outputs) Use the chat for copy and pasting code and or errors.
+Be careful of treacherous chat systems that can mangle your code.
+Straight quotes can be transformed to typographical quotes, character limits might chop off parts of the code, etc… mention the line number you are referring to allow students to share their screen to solve problems with the whole class